 Currently supported are:

 - Task list

 If you want, you can disable these controls with the following setting

 true.
 When changed to

-false, these controls will disappear.
+controls will disappear.

 When you click on the headings in the WYSIWYG controls, you will be asked which level of heading you want to insert.